manuelarnold/ipcr/README.md

 # Introduction

-ipcr is an R package that makes it easy for researchers to study heterogeneity in the parameter estimates of a structural equation model (SEM)  with [individual parameter contribution (IPC) regression](https://psyarxiv.com/sbyux/).
-IPC regression allows regressing SEM parameter estimates on additional covariates.
+ipcr is an R package for predicting and explaining individual differences in model parameters with [individual parameter contribution (IPC) regression](https://doi.org/10.1080/10705511.2019.1667240).
+IPC regression allows regressing model parameters on covariates.
+IPC regression can be used as an alternative to other methods such as random-effects models or multi-group models.

+ipcr was mainly written for structural equation models (SEMs) estimated with the [lavaan](https://lavaan.ugent.be/) or [OpenMx](https://openmx.ssri.psu.edu/) package.
+However, icpr can also be used to investigate models fitted with R's lm and glm function.

-ipcr requires that the SEM is fitted with R package [OpenMx](https://openmx.ssri.psu.edu/).
-As of now, only single-group RAM-type OpenMx models are supported.
-Moreover, the data used to estimate the SEM and the additional covariates need to be complete without any missing values.
+As of now, the data used to estimate the model and covariates need to be complete without any missing values.

 This package is still under development.
 Please report any bugs.